Pennsylvania Interscholastic Marching Band Association: PIMBA Championship Results: 1996-2025

 Below is a historical catalogue of each class champion band, including their respective scores and show titles if known.
 Next to the name of the champion in parentheses is the # of times that band has been crowned a class champion.
 Additional Note: the current scoring system for PIMBA was introduced in the 2004 season with revisions also being made for the 2013 and 2018 seasons, respectively.

+The five winningest class champion bands include Mars Area High School (16 times; A/AA/AAA), Gateway High School (15 times; AA/AAA/AAAA), Kiski Area High School (15 times; AAAA/National), Norwin Senior High School (12 times; AAAA/National), and Trinity High School (10 times; AAA/AAAA).
+Kiski Area is the most winningest overall champion (regardless of class) with 15 titles.